ibexa/documentation-developer/docs/guide/http_cache.md

 ## Content-aware HTTP cache

-HttpCache in eZ Platform is "aware" about which content or entity it is connected to, this awareness is accomplished by means of "cache tagging".
+HTTP cache in eZ Platform is "aware" of which content or entity it is connected to, this awareness is accomplished by means of "cache tagging".
 All supported reverse proxies are content-aware.

 !!! note "Tag header is stripped in production for security reasons"

-    For security reasons this header, and other internal cache headers, are stripped from output in production for security reasons, by the reverse proxy _(in VCL for Varnish and Fastly)_.
+    For security reasons this header, and other internal cache headers are stripped from output in production by the reverse proxy _(in VCL for Varnish and Fastly)_.

 ### Understanding Cache tags